 Scottsdale Distracted Driving Accident Attorney

-Distracted Driving Accidents in Arizona
+Distracted Driving Accident Lawyer in Scottsdale, AZ

 The National Highway Traffic Safety Administration (NHTSA) reports that during 2016, 3,450 people died in accidents involving distracted drivers in the United States.
 In addition to the fatalities in distraction-related accidents, 391,000 people were injured in crashes involving distracted motorists.
 In Arizona, 741 motor vehicle accidents involved a driver who was distracted.